atomikjaye/Goals/everyday-triumphs/everyday-triumphs.md

 01/29/2019
 ---
 I'm currently on Section 34!
 I'm ahead of schedule!
 I'm still shooting this finish this course by the end of the week.
 Today was great, I streamed for a pretty long time, but I learned so much!
 I'm not starting to think about going back to school for Software Engineering.
 I'm still thinking about trying to achieve this by learning from various parts of the internets.
-I found this article, it's inspiring: https://medium.freecodecamp.org/how-i-went-from-newbie-to-software-engineer-in-9-months-while-working-full-time-460bd8485847 .
+I found this article, it's inspiring: [From Newbie to Software engineer in 9 months](https://medium.freecodecamp.org/how-i-went-from-newbie-to-software-engineer-in-9-months-while-working-full-time-460bd8485847).
 They went super hardcore though.
 Given the variety of things I like to do.
 I do not think I would be able to achieve this quite so soon.
 But at least I have a somewhat outlined plan.

 > Finding good advice is awesome, contemplating going back to school is exciting!